fsprojects/FsRandom/README.md

 FsRandom
 ========

-FsRandom (formerly RecycleBin.Random) is a random number generator framework designed for F# language.
+FsRandom (formerly RecycleBin.Random) is a (purely-functional) random number generator framework designed for F# language.
 It helps you to obtain a variety of random numbers to use more than ten predefined generators, and to define a new function to generate random numbers you want.